 How to Get Hot Jalapeño Peppers

 If you have no heat in jalapeños, what could be the problem?
 First of all, hot peppers like sun, preferably hot sun.
 So numero uno, make sure to plant in full sun to prevent future issues with jalapeños not getting hot.

 Jalapeño peppers too mild still?
 Another thing to try to correct the jalapeños not getting hot is to leave them on the plant until the fruit has fully matured and is a red color.

-When jalapeño peppers are not hot, another solution may be in the fertilizer you use.
+When jalapeño peppers aren’t hot, another solution may be in the fertilizer you use.
 Refrain from using fertilizer high in nitrogen since nitrogen encourages foliage growth, which sucks the energy from fruit production.
 Try feeding with potassium/phosphorus based fertilizer like fish emulsion, kelp or rock phosphate to alleviate the “jalapeño peppers are too mild” matter.
 Also, fertilizing generously tends to make jalapeño peppers too mild, so hold back on fertilizing.
 Again, the idea of stressing the pepper plant so it produces more capsaicin concentrated in fewer peppers equals hotter fruit.

 Another thought to fix this perplexing problem is to add a bit of Epsom salt to the soil — say about 1-2 tablespoons per gallon (15 to 30 mL per 7.5 L) of soil.
 This will enrich the soil with the magnesium and sulfur peppers require.
 You may also want to try adjusting the pH of your soil.
 Hot peppers thrive in a soil pH range of 6.5 to a neutral 7.0.